EAGLE1309/EAGLE1309/README.md

 - 🌱 I’m currently learning **NextJs and Backend Development.**

-- 👨‍💻 All of my projects are available at [https://eagledev.ml](https://eagledev.ml)
+- 👨‍💻 All of my projects are available at [https://eagledev.netlify.app](https://eagledev.ml)

 - 📝 I regularly write articles on [https://dev.to/eagle1309](https://dev.to/eagle1309)

 - 📫 How to reach me **eagle.business00@gmail.com**

-- ⚡ Fun fact **I code everything on android (I use chakra ui for responsive design).**

 <br />